daacs-ai/fresher-frontend-assignment/README.md

   - List
   - Or any simple creative format
 - Update the view when inputs change

+## 🧪 Additional Tasks (Choose Any 1–2)

+These tasks are optional but strongly encouraged.
+Pick what interests you — we care more about quality of thinking than completing everything.

 ### 🔹 Task 1: Insight State Handling